eguvenc/semantic-wiki/extensions/Wikibase-ElasticSearchAndCirrusSearch.md

 > ```

+💡 Tip: If you want to see all Wikibase entities and pages in Elasticsearch, you can consider updating the index with a periodic rebuild or cron job.

 💡 Note: MediaWiki 1.44 + CirrusSearch is generally compatible with Elasticsearch 7.10.x or 8.9.x.
 7.10.2 has been the stable version used in Wikibase packages for a long time.